Republican Senate Nominee Embarrassed As Audience Breaks Out Laughing For Saying Trump ‘Stands Up To Russians’

 — PoliticsVideoChannel (@politvidchannel) July 22, 2018

-Donald Trump has been the subject of fierce backlash since his one-on-one Helsinki summit with Russian president Vladimir Putin, following which he failed to denounced the Russian state for interfering in the 2016 presidential elections — a conclusion reached by U.S. intelligence agencies.
+Donald Trump has been the subject of fierce backlash since his one-on-one Helsinki summit with Russian President Vladimir Putin, following which he failed to denounce the Russian state for interfering in the 2016 presidential elections — a conclusion reached by U.S. intelligence agencies.
 In a rare concession, Trump backed out later, claiming that he “misspoke” at the press conference, and accepted that Russia had meddled in the country’s domestic issues.
-This was in part because of bipartisan backlash, with GOP senators, as well as own band of advisers including John Kelly and John Bolton, admonishing him for his Russian affinity.
+This was in part because of bipartisan backlash, with GOP senators, as well as own band of advisers, including John Kelly and John Bolton, admonishing him for his Russian affinity.

 Nevertheless, it didn’t prevent Trump from announcing that his White House was working on a plan to invite Vladimir Putin to Washington this autumn — something which has again not sat well with either his critics or many of his allies.
 But Stewart, who has been a loyal Trump supporter since 2016, didn’t denounce the move, instead agreeing with Trump’s maligned claims of “no president ever [being] as tough as I have been on Russia.”